Best Attachments for Your Excavator

 The types of excavator attachments available genuinely run the gamut.
 You can find attachments for compact excavators, crawler excavators and more.
 Nearly all of them offer quick-attach mounting hardware, so you can swap tools as needed.
 Here are some of the best excavator attachments for a wide variety of jobs.

-Augers are a drilling attachment that helps you penetrate deep into the ground.
+Augers are excavator digger attachments that help you penetrate deep into the ground.
 They have a spiral design that transports the dug soil out of the hole as it goes.
 They are common on residential projects and are often used for drilling holes for pillars and planting trees and shrubbery.

 There are many different options for augers, as they are a versatile tool.
 You can find mounting brackets that include single-pin hitch, double-pin hitch or a double-pin cradle hitch.
 These let you swap out attachments quickly.
 You can also find different power options, such as direct-drive and gear-driven augers.
 Direct-drive augers provide better balance and speed, but gear-driven is best for applications that require a lot of torque.